A unified approach to inverse robust optimization problems: Comparison to other robustness approaches

 This problem can be simplified to the following problem.

-We see that the difference between the stability radius and the inverse robust problem is that the stability radius checks the budget constraint not only for all scenarios $u \in B_\rho(\extelem)$, but also for all feasible $x \in \bar{X}$, while the inverse robust concept allows to choose a new argument~$x \in \bar{X}$ such that the radius is maximized while staying close to the nominal objective value $f^* \coloneqq f_{\extelem}(\bar{x})$.
+We see that the difference between the stability radius and the inverse robust problem is that the stability radius checks the budget constraint not only for all scenarios $u \in B_\rho(\extelem)$, but also for all feasible $x \in \bar{X}$, while the inverse robust concept allows to choose a new argument~$x \in \bar{X}$ such that the radius is maximized while staying close to the nominal objective value $f^* \coloneqq f(\bar{x}, \extelem)$.

-Speaking in a more abstract way the concept of stability radius focuses on a biggest uncertainty set given a fixed argument~$\bar{x}$, while the concept of inverse robustness focuses on a biggest uncertainty set that respects a nominal objective value~$f^*$.

-Furthermore we see by defining $B \coloneqq f^*+\epsilon$ that the resilience radius is a special case of our GSIP approximation of an IROP, where we are searching an optimal set~$W$ in the set of balls around the nominal scenario~$\bar{u}$.
+Furthermore, by defining the budget~$B \coloneqq f^*+\epsilon$, we obtain that the resilience radius can be seen as a variant of the IROP, where we are searching an optimal set~$W$ in the set of balls around the nominal scenario~$\bar{u}$.